bioinfologics/sdg_examples/first_steps.md

 ### ws.sdg

-sdg as the name implies is graph based, each workspace has a main graph where all the data is referenced to. sdg has to types of graphs sequence digraphs (sdg) and distance graphs (dg).
+SDG as the name implies is graph based, each workspace has a main graph where all the data is referenced to.
+SDG has two types of graphs, sequence digraphs (sdg) and distance graphs (dg).
 Sequence digraphs are composed of nodes and edges, the nodes store the sequences and the edges represent distances between nodes (distance is the d in sdg).
-Negative distances indicate overlap and positive distances indicate N gaps.
+Negative distances indicate overlaps and positive distances indicate N gaps.
 SDG sequences are stored in their canonical form in the nodes.
 Distance graphs (dg) only store distances (links) and a reference to the nodes in the main sdg, this type of graph is used to store the results of calculations.

 ![image-20181107213601519](/Users/ggarcia/Library/Application Support/typora-user-images/image-20181107213601519.png)

-To import a graph in an empty workspace you can load it directly from a gfa file:
+To import a graph to an empty workspace you can load it directly from a gfa file:

 ```python
 >>> ws.sdg.load_from_gfa('./graph.gfa')
 ```

-Once the graph is loaded all the information can be accessed directly from the `workspace` using dot notation or better using `Nodeviws()` to access the information from the perspective of a node.
+Once the graph is loaded, all the information can be accessed directly from the `workspace` using dot notation or better using `Nodeviws()` to access the information from the perspective of a node.

 Now that the main graph is in the workspace other data can be ingested by the workspace.
 SDG supports generic datatypes like paired reads, long reads and linked reads.

-Raw data is converted to DataStores, this is done so SDG can store an indexed version of the data in disk.
-This allows the framework to have quick access to the entire dataset without the need to have the entire dataset in memory, the result is that workspaces can be bigger than the available ram.
+Raw data is converted to DataStores, this is done so SDG can store an indexed version of the data on disk.
+This allows the framework to have quick access to the entire dataset without the need to have the entire dataset in memory, the result is that workspaces can be bigger than the available RAM.
 Datastores are type specific, each available data type is stored according to it's main characteristic.

 Datastores can be created using the python API or the command line utilities.
 For example, to create a paired end datastore using the API.